 At this point you can layout the launch view in Interface Builder using autolayout as necessary.
 You can preview the storyboard in Xcode or test it in the simulator or on an actual device.
 Since the launch screen is only briefly displayed you may find it useful to set a breakpoint on application:didFinishLaunchingWithOptions: in the App delegate.

 The system loads the launch file before launching the app which creates some constraints on what it can contain:

 The app is not yet loaded so the view hierarchy does not exist and the system can not call any custom view controller setup code you may have in the app (e.g. viewDidLoad)

 You can only use standard UIKit classes so you can use UIView or UIViewController but not a custom subclass.
 If you try to set a custom class you will get an Illegal Configuration error in Xcode.

 The launch file can only use basic UIKit views such as UIImageView and UILabel.
-You cannot use a UIWebView.
+You cannot use web views.

 The Apple Human Interface Guidelines suggest you make the launch screen match the first screen of your app.
 The user should only see your launch image for a fraction of a second so you want to avoid the user seeing a flash as your main interface loads.
 You should also avoid text or creating any sort of splash screen.